Forward four All, the nonprofit trying to orchestrate an unholy land snatch between Anniston and Oxford, has a spokesperson: Charles Turner.

 He wrote a legislative bill that seeks to de-annex almost 10,000 Anniston residents — all of Ward four and slivers of other neighborhoods — and slide them into Oxford.
-As he informed The Star, he is the face of the nonprofit whose members are concerned that “so long as we’re in Anniston, we received’t get the whole charge whilst we promote our houses” due to lengthy-festering problems with the town’s majority-black public schools and poverty quotes.
+As he informed The Star, he is the face of the nonprofit whose members are concerned that “so long as we’re in Anniston, we received’t get the whole charge while we promote our houses” due to lengthy-festering problems with the town’s majority-black public schools and poverty quotes.

 It ought to be Millie Harris.

 Granted, Harris is in a horrible bind.
 However, that’s politics; it’s similarly cutthroat and rewarding; she signed up for this.
-She’s a Ward four resident with deep ties to Anniston’s over-the-mountain neighborhoods.
-And she’s getting hammered through Ward 4 residents who both believe Turner’s notion or those like me who believe it would be a demise sentence for Anniston’s fragile fire-and-police pension fund, its future financial development efforts, and its popularity.
+She’s a Ward 4 resident with deep ties to Anniston’s over-the-mountain neighborhoods.
+And she’s getting hammered through Ward 4 residents who both believe Turner’s notion or those like me who think it would be a demise sentence for Anniston’s fragile fire-and-police pension fund, its future financial development efforts, and its popularity.

 Anniston can’t resist the visibility of center- and high-income white citizens fleeing to a majority-white neighboring city and far from its majority-black colleges and lower-profit neighborhoods.
 Those optics might be debilitating.